Rape culture: SlutWalk

 by Toronto police officer Michael Sanguinetti on 24 January 2011.
 While addressing the issue of campus rape at a York University safety forum, Sanguinetti said that "women should avoid dressing like sluts in order not to be victimized".
-In addition, it also happened in India created by a group of college students to help address the violence enacted upon women.
-The SlutWalk happening in India shows that it is intended for women everywhere and that it should not only focus on urban women.
+In addition, it also happened in India created by a group of college students to help address the violence enacted upon women..

 The SlutWalk movement are credited with popularizing the term via mass media reports about the protesters in the English-speaking Western media.
 The rallies aim to raise awareness of rape culture—which they define as a culture in which "sexual violence is both made to be invisible and inevitable"—and to end slut-shaming and victim blaming.
 One primary goal of this organization is to deconstruct the stigma that often comes with being a victim of rape or sexual assault.
 Ringrose and Renold said that "the stigma relates to the way women dress and behave, but in fact male sexual aggression is the problem".
 A SlutWalk that took place in London promoted several different kinds of attire including lingerie, nipple tassels, and T-shirts with slogans to demonstrate what women wear is not a form of consent for sex.
 The SlutWalk of Philadelphia was rebranded as The March to End Rape Culture.
 The idea behind the name change is so the walk can be more inclusive and promotes more diversity in its participants, volunteers, and sponsors.
 The original SlutWalk took place in the city of Toronto, Ontario.
 Amber Rose is also a figure in the United States where she holds her annual Amber Rose SlutWalk in Los Angeles, California while also raising awareness for empowerment and the Amber Rose Foundation.

 SlutWalks have taken place in some conservative Catholic countries such as Costa Rica, Nicaragua and Guatemala.
 According to "Sex and the Barrio" writers Edgerton and Sotirova, SlutWalk protests began in South America taking on the name "Marcha de las Putas".
 They are protesting the idea that women dressed in revealing clothing are asking to get raped.
 They held the walk in the Argentine capitol of Buenos Aires on 28 September 1990, a day that was named the Day for the Decriminalization of Abortion in Latin America.
 Due to the overwhelming Catholic influence, some SlutWalks have taken on an anti-Catholic tone in response to sermons, such as the one in Costa Rica, where a leading clergyman preached that "Women should dress modestly to avoid being 'objectified, adding that the purpose of sex is "fertilization".
 The march even reached the Cathedral of San Jose just as mass was concluding.